Can you have compost without rank smells and rodents?

 Take out your kitchen food scraps regularly so that your indoor container stays relatively dry and odourless.
 Your kitchen caddy should be in a cool, dry location (not a sunny windowsill!).
 On the other hand, once your scraps have left the house and hit the compost pile, you want to promote decomposition so moisture and warmth is necessary.

-Add a sprinkle of baking soda
+Add a light sprinkle of baking soda to control compost smells

-Use compostable liners
+Use compostable liners for cleaner, pest-free handling

 If you’re using a kitchen caddy or any food scraps container, lining it with compostable bin liners—like Ecopack compostable liners—helps make the process a lot cleaner and more convenient.
 Ecopack bags are made with GMO-free cornstarch and will break down safely in compost along with your food scraps.
 Don’t forget to tie the top.

-Turn soaked banana skins into liquid fertiliser
+Turn soaked banana skins into natural fertiliser and pest-free compost material

 Banana peels contain essential nutrients for plant growth, like magnesium, phosphorus, and calcium.
 Roughly chop your banana skins and place them in a large jar or container.
 Covered with hot water, seal them up, and leave for a few days.
 Use the liquid to feed your plants then toss the banana peels in your compost.
 Because the peels have already been soaked any fruit flies and their eggs (which love banana skins) should be long gone.

-Chill your scraps until they’re ready to go out
+Chill scraps until you’re ready to empty

 If you’re not ready to take out the scraps straight away, pop them in the fridge or freezer.
 An ice cream container with a lid or a compostable resealable storage bag is a perfect size for this.
 Freezing scraps helps keep odours in check until you’re ready to dispose of them.